deiger/AirCon/README.md

    ```bash
    python3.7 -m aircon discovery tornado-us foo@example.com my_pass
    ```
    The CLI will generate a config file, that needs to be passed to the A/C control server below.
 If you have more than one A/C that you would like to control, create a separate config file for each A/C, and run a separate control process.
 You can select the A/C that the config is generated for by setting the `--device` flag to the device name you configured in the app.

+* Note: _To update the server from head, run `git pull` on the repository and run setup.
+You may also need to re-run discovery.

 ## Run the A/C control server